ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 <li>No need to give your files version indicating names, like essay_v1.txt, essay_v2.txt and so on.</li>
 <li>It doesn´t play a role if you want to work on a single file or a multi-file project organized in many folders.</li>
 <li>Convert any file or folder structure into a project that is under version control.</li>
+<li>Have the advantage of powerful version control without the need to setup a server or creating an account somewhere.</li>
 <li>Work consistently on multiple different operating systems, like MacOS, Linux and Windows.</li>
 </ul>
 </div>
 <div class="col-1-2 last">
 <strong>Team</strong>
 <ul>
 <li>Share your work with others and keep track of their changes by enforcing the same set of rules for managing versions.
-This will work even with thousands of persons on a big project, like the Linux operating system kernel, but also scales down nicely for a small team.</li>
+This will work even with thousands of persons on a big project, but also scales down nicely for a small team.</li>
 <li>When sharing your work with others, you can work on your local computer without being always connected to a shared repository, only synchronizing eventually.</li>
 <li>No centralized locking of files.
 All team members have their own working copy on their own computers which allows each of them to work independently.</li>
 </ul>